rjduran/cm-code/rpi/README.md

 5. Click Flash and wait for a few mins
 6. Eject card (This will happen automatically)

 At this point, you should be able to boot up the flashed card in a similar device.
 Meaning, if you made an image for a Raspberry Pi 3 device you can run the restored image in the same kind of device.
-It doesn't necessarily need to be the exact same device the original card was configured from.
+While it does need the be the same model, it doesn't necessarily need to be the exact same device the original card was configured from.

 ## References